 - Make Screen Time an Active Time

 When going to play outside isn’t an option, your children can play interactive video games that require physical activity such as tennis, bowling or basketball.
-You also can use dance videos and active video games for some physically-active television time.
+You also can use dance or fitness videos and active video games for some physically-active television time.

 - Get Help with Household Chores